WildernessLabs/Meadow.Core/README.md

 ## Running

 Starting with the `RC1.0` release, Meadow now has a defined lifecycle.
 This is imposed to allow automated application shutdown by the OtA update service.
-What this means, practically, is that your Meadow application is now a _library_ that gets loaded by `the actual entry Exe, which is `Meadow.dll`.
+What this means, practically, is that your Meadow application is now a _library_ that gets loaded by the actual entry executable, which is `Meadow.dll`.

 Use `dotnet` *on the target hardware* to execute your application by doing the following: